mishasharmaa/TopicsInCS-LLM-App/README.md

 # Patch Notes Writer (LLM App)

 A desktop application that converts bullet-point updates into structured, professional patch notes using Google's Gemini Flash model.
+It features tool use, where real date and real time is shown every time a user generates a new notes.
+This helps a user track their notes that are automatically saved to 'patch_notes.md'
+---
 ## Features
 - GUI built with Tkinter (Apple Notes-inspired UI)
 - LLM-powered patch note generation